JacobWeisenburger/zod_utilz/README.md

 - [TODO](#todo)

 ## Purpose
 To fill the gap of features that might be missing in Zod.
 Always open to suggestions.
-Feel free to open an issue or PR.
+Feel free to contribute an issue or PR.

 ## Installation